 04. Carve out your design

-After practicing with your tools on your test piece, choose the marks and textures you want to use in your design.
+After practising with your tools on your test piece, choose the marks and textures you want to use in your design.
 You might want some areas to be drawn like a pencil line using the V tool, and others as flat areas of black or white.

 05. Shade your carvings with a marker pen